Haykhovhannisyan1/Train_Testing/chains/starknet/README.md

 #### Functions

-- **commit**: Allows a sender to create a new PHTLC for EREC20 tokens by specifying the receiver, messenger, timelock, token contract, and amount.
+- **commit**: Allows a sender to create a new PreHTLC for EREC20 tokens by specifying the receiver, messenger, timelock, token contract, and amount.
 - **lock**: Allows a sender to create a new HTLC for EREC20 tokens by specifying the receiver, hashlock, timelock, token contract, and amount.
 - **redeem**: Allows the receiver to claim the EREC20 tokens locked in the HTLC by providing the secret hash.
-- **lockCommit**: Allows the messenger to lock the commited funds by the given hashlock.
+- **addLock**: Allows the messenger to lock the commited funds by the given hashlock.
 - **unlock**: Allows the sender to unlock the EREC20 tokens if the timelock expires and the receiver has not redeemed the funds.
-- **uncommit**: Allows the sender to uncommit the EREC20 tokens if the timelock expires and the messenger has not locked the funds.
-- **getLockDetails/getCommitDetails**: Retrieves details of a specific HTLC/PHTLC by its contract ID.
+- **getDetails**: Retrieves details of a specific HTLC/PreHTLC by its contract ID.